Didisimmons/Flybody-gym/TEST.md

     1. This page can be accessed by correctly completing out the forms on each webpage.

-    2. Re-do the verification procedures (1–5) from the hero image homepage.
+    2. Re-do the verification procedures ( i - v ) from the hero image homepage.
 When the processes are executed as intended, the test results match those on the rates page.

 3. Thank you page content